marcusbiermann/marcusbiermann.github.io/site/content/_index.md

       Tracing the International Transmission of a Crisis Through Multinational Firms
   - description: >-
-      What is the effect of trade on the size distribution of firms?
-To answer this question, I

-      collected historical data from between 1875 and 1907 from the German Empire.
-I was then able to match industry census data with bilateral railway trade from the same region and with tariff data from the same industry.
-I show that plausibly exogenous tariff movements caused a shift in the firm size distribution from medium-sized firms to larger firms.
-I observed a prominent shift in employment and firm share from smaller to larger firm size categories following increases in trade openness.
-I use a Bartik instrument to show that the correlations described are indeed causal.
+      What effect did trade have on the size distribution of firms during the first wave of globalization?
+Three historical datasets from the German Empire between 1875 and 1907 were collected and harmonized to answer this question.
+This paper uses industry census and bilateral railway trade data from the same industry and region along with tariff data from the same industry.
+The evidence shows that increases in aggregate trade caused the share of firms to shift from smaller to larger firms.
+Exogenous decreases in tariffs caused an increase in the share of the largest firms.
+The regional distributive effects of trade on inequality between firms that are discussed in the contemporaneous literature were already present during the first wave globalization.
     headline: ''
     link: 'https://drive.google.com/open?id=1ExXuBNsiGKpcsrGVD7hx-fwizl5VKYHw'
-    subtitle: May 2020
+    subtitle: August 2020
     title: 'Trade and the Size Distribution of Firms: Evidence from the German Empire '
   - description: >-
       This paper investigates how management practices as intangible transfers